webrecorder/pywb/README.rst

 To run tests on your system, you may run ``python setup.py test``

-(A few tests require the optional ``pyopenssl`` package and are skipped if the package is not installed)
+(The HTTPS proxy tests require the optional ``certauth`` package and are skipped if the package is not installed)

 Additional Samples and Other Projects